devasivaram/WordPress-Deployment-using-Multi-Container/README.md

 ## Procedure

-# Need to configure Nginx web server
+# 1. To configure Nginx web server

 First, create a project directory for your project setup called project and navigate to it:
 ~~~sh
 mkdir project && cd project
 ~~~

-** You can Skip to "Lets remove the old conf file and add new one" Part for skipping SSL certbot test ** **Let's check the certbot working before adding main code to Nginx conf and yml file

-Make a directory and open a file for testing  nginx config
+Make a directory and open a file for nginx config
 ~~~sh
 mkdir nginx-conf
 vim nginx-conf/nginx.conf
 ~~~

-> Add these to the file
+> In this file, we add a server block with directives for our server name and document root, we also add location blocks to direct the Certbot, PHP and assests.
 ~~~
 server {
         listen 80;